The Tissue Viability Service is a nurse-led specialist support and advisory service.

 - Are concerned about a rapidly deteriorating wound despite treatment

-Please contact your primary health professional, such as your GP or Nurse, to discuss if referral to our service might be appropriate.
+Please contact the main health care professional involved in your care, such as your GP or Practice Nurse, to discuss if a referral to our service might be appropriate.

 Referral Process